 WLAG is led by a 12-member Executive Leadership Team chaired by Melissa K. Mahan, vice president for Student Affairs at Texas A&M University-San Antonio.
 She can be reached at firstname.lastname@example.org.

-Currently, the other members of the team are: Gloria Burgess, Seattle University; Lisa DeFrank Cole, West Virginia University; Karen Longman, Azusa Pacific University; Susan Madsen, Utah Valley University; armela Nanton, Palm Beach Atlantic University; Faith Ngunjiri, Concordia College; Sheryll Tan, Claremont McKenna College; S. Lynn Schollen, Christopher Newport University; Maureen Rabotin, Effective Global Leadership Corp, Paris; Becky A. Thomas, European University of Rome; and Denise Thomson, Navy Region Northwest.
+Currently, the other members of the team are: Lisa DeFrank Cole, West Virginia University; Karen Longman, Azusa Pacific University; Susan Madsen, Utah Valley University; Carmela Nanton, Palm Beach Atlantic University; Faith Ngunjiri, Concordia College; Sherylle Tan, Claremont McKenna College; S. Lynn Shollen, Christopher Newport University; Denise Thomson, DeWitt-Thomson, LLC; Joanne Barnes, Indiana Wesleyan University; Julia Storberg-Walker, George Washington University; and Wendy Rowe, Royal Roads University.